Skip to main content

 Intermediate

-To truly grasp how lifestyle interventions can fortify cognitive function against the tide of hormone suppression, we must examine the intimate relationship between and the brain’s operational integrity.
+To truly grasp how lifestyle interventions can fortify cognitive function against the tide of hormone suppression, we must examine the intimate relationship between sex hormones and the brain’s operational integrity.
 This connection is not abstract; it is a physical and chemical reality written in the language of neurons, synapses, and blood vessels.

 Estrogen and testosterone act as powerful neuro-steroids, molecules that directly influence the structure and function of the brain.
 They promote synaptic plasticity, the very process that allows us to learn and form memories, by encouraging the growth of dendritic spines ∞ the tiny branches on neurons that receive information.